Piriformis Syndrome Manchester

 So how do we tell if its Piriformis syndrome or Sciatica?

 The FAIR test (stretching the muscle by Flexion, Adduction, and Internal Rotation) is performed by having the patient lie on their side, and passively flexing, internally rotating and adducting the hip.
-The test is positive for piriformis syndrome if this action elicits a pain response (Chen & Nizar, 2012).
+The test is positive for piriformis syndrome if this test causes pain.
+(Chen & Nizar, 2012).

 Runner’s Piriformis Syndrome